Affiliate links on Android Authority may earn us a commission. Learn more.

 The photo samples in this review have been compressed.
 You can check out the full-resolution camera samples in this Google Drive folder.

 - All-around good performance: The Pixel 5a has the same internal specs as the Pixel 5 and Pixel 4a 5G, so it runs quite smoothly.
 The Snapdragon 765G backed by 6GB of RAM has been able to handle almost every task I’ve thrown at it, and I rarely ran into performance hiccups.
 The Adreno 620 GPU may not hold up well for 3D gaming, however.
-While I’ve had few issues with the performance overall, the 765G is over a year old at this point and there are other Snapdragon 700-series chips Google could’ve used instead to future-proof the device a bit more.
+While I’ve had few issues with the performance overall, the 765G was almost two years old when the Pixel 5a launched, and there are other Snapdragon 700-series chips Google could’ve used instead to future-proof the device a bit more.
 Just know there’s a chance the chip may not hold up as well in a year or two.

 - Be sure to check out our dedicated article on the Snapdragon 765G for more of an idea of how the chipset has aged over time.

-- Software promises and nice Google add-ons: The Google Pixel 5a will receive a minimum of three years of major OS upgrades and security updates.
-That’s great news for those who care about the longevity and security of their phone over time.
+- Software promises and nice Google add-ons: The Google Pixel 5a will receive a minimum of three years of major OS upgrades and security updates, which takes the phone until August 2024.
+That’s great news for those who care about the longevity and security of their phone over time, though it’s not quite as impressive as the Pixel 6 series.
 The 5a also comes with Pixel-exclusive features like the Google Recorder app, Call Screening for spam calls, and regular Pixel Feature Drops which bring new software features to the phone.

 - 5G capable, with limitations: The Google Pixel 5a is 5G-capable, though only for sub-6GHz networks — no mmWave support here.
 As you may recall, the Pixel 4a 5G saw a wider (and slightly delayed) launch on Verizon, likely due to its finicky mmWave network.
 So, you’re still getting 5G, just not all the 5G capabilities you could want.
-Really though, it doesn’t sound like mmWave support is all that important to have in 2021 anyway.
 It also misses out on Wi-Fi 6 support, which is a shame.

 - Booming speakers: The Pixel 5a’s stereo speakers get very loud.
 Too loud, in some cases.
 They’re significantly louder than the Pixel 5’s speakers, though audio quality gets noticeably muddy when cranked up to full volume.